wojciech-kulik/xcodebuild.nvim/README.md

 - [x] Support for iOS, iPadOS, and macOS apps.
 - [x] Project-based configuration.
-- [x] Configuration wizard to setup: project file, scheme, test plan, and device.
+- [x] Configuration wizard to setup: project file, scheme, config, device, and test plan.
 - [x] Built based on core command line tools like `xcodebuild` and `xcrun simctl`.
 It doesn't require any external tools, only `xcbeautify` to format logs, but it could be changed in configuration.
 - [x] Build, run and test actions.
 - [x] App deployment to selected iOS simulator.